Effective Date: December 19, 2017

 (b) The project timeline assumes that the project scope outlined above is accurate, and does not reflect any delays in receiving information from Customer or pre-launch activities (such as Asset delivery or user acceptance testing).

-(c) All purchased hours and rights expire 3 months from the effective date of the Order Form.
+(c) All purchased hours and rights expire 12 months from the effective date of the Order Form unless otherwise stated in the Order Form.
 Unused hours and rights have no residual value and Customer will not be entitled to any refund for them.

 4.8 Change Management.
 The fees and scope set forth in the Agreement reflect both parties’ best knowledge at the time the Order Form was executed; however, both parties recognize that many factors may influence the project scope.
 SurveyMonkey will use commercially reasonable measures to deliver Configuration Services as described.
 If at any point SurveyMonkey anticipates a material change in the scope of the Configuration Services, SurveyMonkey will notify Customer as soon as reasonably possible.
 Upon receipt of such notice, the parties shall negotiate a Change Order Request in good faith.